thilakace/laravelcrudmvc/README.md

 ```
 * Data types : string, integer, date, dateTime, bigInteger
 * See the json file all data types [Sample Payload](https://github.com/thilakace/laravelcrudmvc/blob/master/sample_module_create.json)
 * This package will create one master table in your project for unique module validation.
-The table name is crud_master.
+The table name is crud_master and avatar table for image upload.
+* If you want to image column on module, you need to specify column name as 'image'.
+So it automatically consider as file upload.
 * And each module has an seperate table.
 ## Step 2 : Run migration for table creation
 * After run the master module api, below file will be created automatically in your project folder